scottpdo/martinjs/docs/elements.md

 <img id="martin-bump-up" src="images/bunny.jpg">

 **In the above example, calling `circle2.bump2Bottom()` would effectively hide `circle2` from the viewer.** The reason for this is that, when a working canvas is created from an image, an element is created from that image.
-So the element stack for the above canvas, after running the example code, looks like:
+So the element stack for the above layer, after running the example code, looks like:

 - 0: `image` (bunny)
 - 1: `circle` (blue circle)